whyboris/homepage-dev/content/gravitywars.md

 I wrote this in 2008 while learning how to code.
 It works well-enough even on Windows 10.

-## GitHub

-In 2020 I ported the old code to the Lua-based Löve2D.
-See the new code on [GitHub](https://github.com/whyboris/Gravity-Wars).

 ## Download

 [Windows executable](/gravitywars0.991.exe) _(Microsoft .NET Framework 3.5 required)_